RashmiD25/DL/README.md

-This is a collection of my assignments and course learning from NVIDIA DLI : "Getting Started with Deep Learning" and "Getting Started with Image Segmentation".
+This is a collection of my assignments and course learning from NVIDIA DLI : "Getting Started with Deep Learning", "Getting Started with Image Segmentation", "Modeling Time Series Data with Recurrent Neural Networks in Keras".